Video game plots must evolve

 I entered into the futuristic world of Mr. Robot with some apprehension.
 The game is based on a lot of stuff I am not overly fond of; puzzle games, platformers, and robots.
 I was not too keen on the title of the game, either, because other than Mr. T, who was the last good Mr. Anything you can think of?
 And so help me, if you dis Mr. T, I do indeed pity you, fool.

 The one thing this game had going for it is that it is one of my friend’s all time favorite games and he has very good taste.
 Mr. Robot sits among legends such as Fallout 2, X-Com, and Katamari Damacy if you were to see the list entitled, “Jim’s All-Time Favorite Games”.
-So when it was suggested that I take a look at the game and review it I jumped at the chance. → Read the rest
+So when it was suggested that I take a look at the game and review it I jumped at the chance. → Ring of Read

 Little things that make a big difference: Visible enemies in RPGs